Avoiding Google Penalties

 What triggers a manual review?
 The search engine may be taking a closer look because of suspected foul play.
 (Did you know a majority of spam is reported by competitors?)
 Or, Google’s team may be re-evaluating a website that has requested “reconsideration” after cleaning up its penalty issues.

 How to Check for Any Manual Actions: If your site receives a manual action notice, Google courteously tells you so.
-In fact, Google sent over 9 million webspam notifications to webmasters in 2016 alone.
+In fact, Google sent over 9 million webspam notifications to webmasters in one year alone.

 Here’s how to see if any messages (good or bad) exist for your site: